ObiWxnKenxbi/KobolRSF/README.md

 ## Brief Description
 This project focuses on the digital emulation of the analog RSF Kobol synthesizer's Voltage-Controlled Oscillator (VCO).
 By using augmented neural networks, the project tries to accurately replicate the  qualities of analog sound in a digital format.
 The main objective is modeling the oscillators' frequency behavior and responsiveness to parameter changes.

+This work was developed as part of a Master's thesis at Universitat Pompeu Fabra in Barcelona, in academic collaboration with the Music Technology Group (MTG).

 ## Installation

 Clone the repository: